We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |13+ inches||good||fair to poor|

-GET FULL STORY AND ANALYSIS at mattress guide for large & small people.
+SEE THE FULL ANALYSIS at our mattress guide for large & small people.

 The useful lifespan of a mattress tends to be a fraction of its warranty length.